 I Can’t Find the Person Who Super Liked Me?
 Did I Do Something Wrong?

-Well, to answer the first part of that question—no, you didn’t do anything wrong.
+Well, to answer the second part of that question first—no, you didn’t do anything wrong.
 Super Likes do appear around the top of your swiping pile when you’re using the app, and you do get notified when you’ve been Super Liked to begin with.
 Don’t swipe too fast, or you’ll accidentally swipe past the actual Super Like, and there’s no way to get that back.
 As far as wondering where the Super Like went if you can’t find it after hours of swiping, that’s an easy mystery to solve.
 Because Super Likes are activated by swiping up on the screen, it’s really easy to accidentally Super Like someone.
 We mentioned above that the gesture for Control Center on iOS is activated by swiping up from the bottom of the screen, leading to lots of accidental swipes as users try to use the shortcut.
-This is only going to get worse with the recent release of the iPhone X, which uses a swipe-up gesture to return to the home screen in lieu of a physical home button.
+On some devices, including the iPhone X, on-screen gestures to swipe up from the bottom of the display to go home mean that accidental Super Likes are even more likely.
+If you’re worried about sending a Super Like when you didn’t mean to, we suggest using the on-screen buttons inside of Tinder in order to avoid communicating the wrong message towards someone.

 If you’re a Tinder Plus or Tinder Gold (more on that below) subscriber, you can retract likes and Super Likes, making it easy to fix the mistake made from an accidental swipe or tap on your display.
 It’s unfortunate that you have to pay for a service designed to allow you to meet people who liked or Super Liked your profile, but that’s how Tinder makes their money.